-CLI stands for Command language Interpreter.
+CLI stands for Command Language Interpreter.
 It is mainly used to interact with the computer program, where the user issues a command in text lines.
 It also communicates with the computer terminals; the interface receives the text lines and changes them as a command to the OS.

-13. Tell me about Linux Kernel
+13. Tell me about the Linux Kernel

 The kernel is said to be the heart of the OS.
-It is actually a bridge between hardware and software.
-If the hardware is requested by the software, then kernel carries the data between hardware and software.
-For instance, if you play a song you have to start your player, it requests kernel to play a song, the kernel will communicate with hardware to get the permissions or to search for the components of hardware, if you connect the device to any headset.
+It is a bridge between hardware and software.
+If the hardware is requested by the software, then kernel carries the data between the hardware and software.
+For instance, if you play a song you have to start your player, it requests kernel to play a song, the kernel will communicate with the hardware to get the permissions or to search for the components of the hardware if you connect the device to any headset.
 Mostly, Android phones use Linux kernels.
 Of course, you can use the kernel to edit, as it is released under General Public License.

 The root account is similar to the systems admin account and lets you control the system completely.
-Here you can maintain and create accounts of the user, assigning different approvals for every account. every time you install Linux, the root account as your default account.
+Here you can maintain and create accounts for the user, assigning different approvals for every account. every time you install Linux, the root account as your default account.